 - Available in gloss black and silver color options

-The Sony WF-1000XM5 were announced on July 24, 2023 and cost $299 / £259 / AU$499.
+The Sony WF-1000XM5 cost $299 / £259 / AU$499.
 They're available in black and silver color options in all territories.
 They can be purchased directly from the Sony store and online retailers including Amazon, Best Buy, and Crutchfield.

-At the price, they're in direct competition with some of the best wireless earbuds including the Apple AirPods Pro 2 ($249 / £249 / AU$399) — discover how they compare in our Sony WF-1000XM5 vs. AirPods Pro 2 face-off — and the best noise-canceling earbuds such as the Bose QuietComfort Earbuds 2 ($299 / £279 / AU$429).
+At the price, they're in direct competition with some of the best wireless earbuds including the Apple AirPods Pro 2 (updated to USB-C and priced at $249 / £229 / AU$399) and the best noise-canceling earbuds such as the Bose QuietComfort Ultra Earbuds ($299 / £279 / AU$429).
 It's not difficult to see though that there are some irregular pricing variations between different territories.